-- d) The CM MUST verify the co-signer's code file signature. - e) If the signature does not verify, all components of the code file (including the code image), and any values derived from the verification process MUST be rejected and SHOULD be immediately discarded. - 6.
-If the manufacturer's, and optionally the co-signer's, signature has verified, the code image can be trusted and installation may proceed.
-Before installing the code image, all other components of the code file and any values derived from the verification process except the PKCS#7 signingTime values and the CVC validity start values SHOULD be immediately discarded. - 7.
-The CM may upgrade its software by installing the code file according to [DOCSIS 1]. - 8.
+- 7. The CM may upgrade its software by installing the code file according to [DOCSIS 1]. - 8.
 If the code installation is unsuccessful, the CM MUST reject the PKCS#7 signingTime values and CVC validity start values it just received in the code file.
 Follow the steps outlined in [DOCSIS 1] for handling this failure condition. - 9.
-When the code installation is successful, the CM MUST update the manufacturer's time-varying controls with the values from the manufacturer's signature information and CVC: - a) update the current value of codeAcessStart with the PKCS#7 signingTime value - a) update the current value cvcAccessStart with the CVC validity start value - 10.
+When the code installation is successful, the CM MUST update the manufacturer's time-varying controls with the values from the manufacturer's signature information and CVC: - a) update the current value of codeAcessStart with the PKCS#7 signingTime value - b) update the current value cvcAccessStart with the CVC validity start value - 10.
 When the code installation is successful, IF the code file was co-signed, the CM MUST update the co-signer's time-varying controls with the values from the co-signer's signature information and CVC: - a) update the current value of codeAccessStart with the PKCS#7 signingTime value - b) update the current value of cvcAccessStart with the CVC validity start value